MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOHideDefaultThemes.md

 ## SYNOPSIS

-> [!NOTE]
+Queries the current SPOHideDefaultThemes setting.

-> This cmdlet was named `Get-HideDefaultThemes` until the December 2017 release of the SPO Management Shell.
+Note that this cmdlet was named `Get-HideDefaultThemes` until the December 2017 release of the SPO Management Shell.
 We recommend that you use the latest version of the PowerShell cmdlets.

-Queries the current SPOHideDefaultThemes setting.

 ## DESCRIPTION